 Please note that Groups can be Open or Closed.
 Open Groups are those in which new members can join at any time.
 Closed Groups are those in which all members begin the Group at the same time.
 Sessions meet for 75 minutes each week and will run for 6 weeks.
 Groups will be limited to 6-7 participants.
-Groups meet in Jacksonville Beach.
+All sessions will be held in Jacksonville Beach.
 Class times vary.
 Unless specified in the title, Groups are for Adults only and are open to any gender.
-Groups are psychoeducational and skills based and therefore you will not be assessed for a mental health diagnosis.
+Groups are psychoeducational and skills-based, and therefore you will not be assessed for a mental health diagnosis.

 FEE: $35 per session.
 Must commit to full 6 week sessions.
-These are Cash-only groups.
-A credit card must be on file and will be charged weekly.
+These are Cash-only groups (insurance not accepted).